johannschopplich/kirby-headless-starter/README.md

 You will then have to provide the HTTP header `Authentication: Bearer ${token}` with each request.

-> ⚠️ Without a token your page content will be publicly accessible by everyone.
+> ⚠️ Without a token your page content will be publicly accessible to everyone.

 ### Public API

-If the environment variable `KIRBY_HEADLESS_API_TOKEN` is left empty, the API will be publicly accessible
+If the environment variable `KIRBY_HEADLESS_API_TOKEN` is left empty, the API will be publicly accessible.

 > ℹ️ The internal `/api/kql` route will always enforce bearer authentication, unless you explicitly disable it in your config (see below).